RaindyHardian/pspdf-next/README.md

 npm install
 ```

-Copy the PSPDFKit for Web library assets to the public directory:
+Copy the PSPDFKit for Web library assets to the public directory (or we can copy it manually too):

 ```bash
 cp -R ./node_modules/pspdfkit/dist/pspdfkit-lib public/pspdfkit-lib (or you can copy it manually)